Leonida Bagration of Mukhrani: First marriage

 In France, Princess Leonida met Sumner Moore Kirby (1895–1945), a wealthy "Pennsylvanian Protestant".
 They were married in Nice, France, on 6 November 1934.
 Sumner Moore Kirby had been born in Wilkes Barre, Pennsylvania, the youngest of the two sons of Fred Morgan Kirby, a millionaire and business partner of one of the F. W. Woolworth Company heirs (Charles Sumner Woolworth) and wife Jessie Amelie Owen.
 Leonida was his third wife, he having been married from 1925 to 1931 to Doris Landy Wayland, with whom he had a daughter, Gloria Price Kirby (1928-2017).
 Kirby's second marriage, to Valentine Wagner, lasted from 20 January 1932 to 19 July 1934.
 Valentine Wagner's mother was born Princess Elisabeth Bagration, a member of the same family as Princess Leonida.
 Her father was Prof. Conrad Wagner.
-Kirby had no children of this marriage which, like his first and third marriages, was contracted civilly in Nice and dissolved there.
+Kirby had no children of this marriage which.
 Leonida and Sumner Kirby had one daughter, Helen Louise Kirby, born in Geneva, Switzerland, on 26 January 1935.
 Their marriage was short-lived, they divorced after three years on 18 November 1937.
 Kirby died on 7 April 1945 in a hospital at Leau, near the Buchenwald Concentration Camp to which he had been deported from France after being arrested along with other U.S. and British civilians by the Vichy France in 1944.

 As war intensified, Leonida and her daughter relocated to officially neutral Spain.
 In 1944, Leonida's brother, Prince Irakli, also moved to Spain.

 Second marriage

 According to her published memoirs, Leonida first met Vladimir Kirillovich at a restaurant in France during World War II.
 But they did not see each other again for a few years, when both were making extended visits to Sanlúcar de Barrameda, Spain, where their hosts happened to be neighbors.
-Vladimir was staying with his aunt, the Infanta Beatrice de Orleans, first cousin of the murdered Tsarina Alexandra.
+Vladimir was staying with his aunt, the Princess Beatrice, Duchess of Galliera, a first cousin of both the murdered Emperor Nicholas II and Empress Alexandra Feodorovna.

-On 13 August 1948 (civilly on 12 August 1948) at the Orthodox Church of St. Gerasimus, Lausanne, Switzerland, Princess Leonida wed for the second time, marrying religiously Vladimir Kirillovich Romanov, who used the pre-revolutionary Russian title Grand Duke, the style Imperial Highness and claimed to be, from 1938 to his death, Head of the Russian Imperial House by virtue of being hereditary heir by primogeniture to the throne of the Romanovs according to the Fundamental Laws of the Russian Empire, as codified in 1906 and in force until overturned by the Bolshevik Revolution of 1917.
+On 13 August 1948 (civilly on 12 August 1948) at the Orthodox Church of St. Gerasimus, Lausanne, Switzerland, Princess Leonida wed for the second time, marrying religiously The Grand Duke, who used the pre-revolutionary Russian title Grand Duke, the style Imperial Highness and claimed to be, from 1938 to his death, Head of the Russian Imperial House by virtue of being hereditary heir by primogeniture to the throne of the Romanovs according to the Fundamental Laws of the Russian Empire, as codified in 1906 and in force until overturned by the Bolshevik Revolution of 1917.